cysouw/graphicalgrammar/text/becker1829.md

 [@haselbach1966]

-In the introduction to the 1829 *Deutsche Grammatik* [@becker1829: xvii-xix], even before he really starts the exposition of the grammar of German, Becker presents a few examples of how complete sentences should be analysed.
+In the introduction to the 1829 *Deutsche Grammatik* [@becker1829: xvii-xix], even before he really starts the exposition of the grammar of German, Becker presents a few examples of how complete sentences should be analyzed.

 ::: ex
 Wallenstein wußte längst den Inhalt ihrer Sendung als die Abgesandten des Kaisers ihm vor die Augen traten.